-Google's What-If Tool for TensorBoard helps users visualize AI bias | VentureBeat
+Google’s What-If Tool for TensorBoard helps users visualize AI bias

 Using the What-If Tool, TensorBoard users can manually edit examples from datasets and see the effects of the changes in real time, or generate plots that illustrate how a model’s predictions correspond with any single feature.

-One key component: counterfactuals and algorithmic fairness analysis.
+Key to this process is counterfactuals and algorithmic fairness analysis.
 With a button click, the What-If Tool can show a comparison between a data point and the next-closest datapoint where the model predicts a different result.
 Another click shows the effects of different classification thresholds, and a third has the tool automatically take into account constraints to optimize for fairness.

-Wexler wrote that the What-If Tool has been used internally to detect features of datasets that’d been previously ignored, and to discover patterns in outputs that contributed to improved models.
+Wexler wrote that the What-If Tool has been used internally to detect features of datasets that’d been previously ignored and to discover patterns in outputs that contributed to improved models.

-The What-If Tool is available in open-source starting today.
+The What-If Tool is available in open source starting today.
 Alongside it, Google published three examples using pretrained models that demonstrate its capabilities.

-“One [of our] focu[es] … is making it easier for a broad set of people to examine, evaluate, and debug ML systems,” Wexler wrote.
+“One focus … is making it easier for a broad set of people to examine, evaluate, and debug ML systems,” Wexler wrote.
 “We look forward to people inside and outside of Google using this tool to better understand ML models and to begin assessing fairness.”

 One needn’t look far for examples of prejudicial AI.

-The American Civil Liberties Union in July revealed that Amazon’s Rekognition facial recognition system could, when calibrated a certain way, misidentify 28 sitting members of Congress as criminals.
+The American Civil Liberties Union in July revealed that Amazon’s Rekognition facial recognition system could, when calibrated a certain way, misidentify 28 sitting members of Congress as criminals, with a strong bias against persons of color.
 Recent studies commissioned by the Washington Post, meanwhile, revealed that popular smart speakers made by Google and Amazon were 30 percent less likely to understand non-American accents than those of native-born speakers.